pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 	    maze[startRow][startColumn] = MAZE_TRIED;

-	    // Otherwise, check each cardinal direction (North, south, east, and west).
+	    // Otherwise, check each cardinal direction (north, south, east, and west).
 	    // We are checking one space in each direction, thus the plus or minus one below. bool found = searchFrom(maze, startRow - 1, startColumn) ||
 		searchFrom(maze, startRow + 1, startColumn) ||